vasilakisfil/Introspected-REST/README.md

 But how can the client say that if you don't have `querying=graphql` then I prefer `application/vnd.api2+json`.
-Only if you don't have that I want you to serve me `application/vnd.api+json` with falling back to `querying=jsonapi`.
+Only if you don't have that I want you to serve me `application/vnd.api+json` with the falling back MicroType of `querying=jsonapi`.
-Having multilevel priorities is difficult in this context and could be solved only by sending 3 options to the server, essentially flatting the MicroTypes priority scheme and falling back to the classic Media Type negotiation:
+Having multilevel priorities is difficult in this context and could be solved only by sending 3 options to the server, essentially flatting and removing the MicroTypes priority scheme that we showed and falling back to the classic Media Type negotiation:

 ```
 Accept: application/vnd.api+json; pagination=spec-a; querying=graphql, application/vnd.api2+json, application/vnd.api+json; pagination=spec-a; querying=jsonapi;
 ```

-+add a note that this is in infant stage and the community will drive the IETF to create/alter standards for it.
-+ add note about Media Type functionality taken from shims

-say about breaking rfcs
-We feel that these are small breaks.
+To our knowledge we haven't broken any other HTTP-related specification for Introspected REST and the broken changes that we had were very minor to our understanding.
+Given that the whole HTTP, related protocols and implementations since its inception have always been based on proactive negotiation we think that these changes are affordable.
+After all, IETF, W3C and related organizations usually are not preceding implementations but instead implementation affects and drives those specifications.
+If IETF sees that people are using the specifications differently than these have been defined, IETF should update them or create new ones.

+### 10.6 Enhancements
 We need to do an options request everytime, performance issue.
 This can be mitigated if we emulate GraphQL/Apple and have the same Media Type for all metadata.
 But it's not part of Introspected REST, by design but can be enhanced by parent Media Type.